lavkannan/gpa-calculator/README.md

 If you have a Cornell University student center account:
 - Log in to student center
 - Access your Course History under Academics
-- Click the extension browser icon and select "Import Grades"
+- Click the extension browser icon
 - Change any information if you need to and calculate your GPA!

 Else:
-- Click the extension browser icon and select "New GPA Calculator"
+- Click the extension browser icon from any page
 - Enter in courses and calculate your GPA!